d2m-r/student-hub/project-documents/version-control/collaborative-repo.md

 **Primary objectives targeted: 1, 2**

-Additional suggested objectives: 3, 4, 5

 See additional guidelines for demonstrating [Objective 1 (Workflow)](http://d2m-r.github.io/assessment/misc/workflow-assessment.html) and [Objective 2 (Git/GitHub)](http://d2m-r.github.io/assessment/misc/gh-assessment.html) on the course site.

+**Recommended additional objectives: 3, 4, 5**

+This project is ideal for demonstrating *any* of the core objectives at *any* level, because you have full flexibility over what to include in your repo’s scripts and notebooks.
+You can incorporate other skills into the structure of this project in whatever way you think makes sense or combine it with elements of other menu projects.

 ## Description

 In this project, your group will collaboratively create a new "skeleton" GitHub repo.
 The repo can either be for practicing collaborative GitHub workflows or as a setup for an actual project you're going to work on together (other than your integrative data project).

-This project allow for demonstration of advanced collaboration skills including branch management, pull requests, code review, and resolving merge conflicts.
+This project focuses on demonstrating advanced collaboration skills including branch management, pull requests, code review, and resolving merge conflicts.

 *Note:* By its very nature, this mini-project cannot be completed with a GitHub Classrooms assignment.